dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

     this field is required to uniquely identify workflows in the repository.
     **Each workflow listed must have a unique (or no) name.** subclass
     The descriptor language used for the workflow.
-Supported values include CWL, WDL, NFL (Nextflow), and GALAXY (Galaxy).
+Supported values include CWL, WDL, NFL (Nextflow), and GALAXY.
 This cannot be changed once the workflow is registered. primaryDescriptorPath
     The absolute path to the primary descriptor file in the Git repository.